 Unable to wear the earrings I really wanted, like these beauties (and these!), ahead of all the festive outings to come, I enlisted the help of top New York City dermatologist Dr. Patricia Wexler to solve my streched-out earlobe conundrums.
-During a quick “lunch time procedure,” Dr. Wexler injected a few vials of the hyaluronic acid filler Restylane around my lobes to increase volume around the piercing and to lift and plump.
-Twenty minutes later, and I was on way back to work.
+During a quick “lunch-time procedure,” Dr. Wexler injected a few vials of the hyaluronic acid filler Restylane around my lobes to increase volume around the piercing and to lift and plump.
+Twenty minutes later I was on my way back to work.
 The pain was minimal to none, although there was some mild bruising and swelling that lasted about a week.
 But once it went down, my lobes looked and felt so much better.
 And my earrings actually sit upright in their piercings.

 Honestly, of all the vain treatments I’ve had—and will have—as a beauty editor in New York City, I would never have thought that injecting my ears with fillers would have been the one that has made me the happiest.
 Thanks to Dr. Wexler, I can confidently say that for once, I’ll be building an outfit based around my earrings.

-While I anxiously awaited the injection needle, I quizzed Dr. Wexler on her ear care advice (hint: don’t forget sunscreen!)
+While I anxiously awaited the injection needle, I quizzed Dr. Wexler on her ear care advice.
+(Hint: Don’t forget sunscreen!)

 Why the ears are just as important as the face, neck, and décolletage:

 “The skin on the ear is the same as everywhere else and is neglected, especially in terms of sunscreen, as very few people remember to apply it to their ears.
-Anti-aging skin-care should be applied outwards to the ears the same way as we use it on our face and neck.
+Anti-aging skin care should be applied outwards to the ears the same way as we use it on our face and neck.
 We lose volume in our lobes as we get older, just like in our face.
 The combination of sun damage, wrinkles, and a loss of collagen and elastic tissue changes the shape of the earlobe, expanding it and causing the piercing to hang lower.

 “Skin cancer on the ears is very common (especially on the outer part of the ear, because it’s more exposed to the sun).
 Make sure to apply sunscreen regularly and have a dermatologist check anything that’s rough, scaly, or pigmented.”

-Her top 3 ear care rules:
+Her top three ear-care rules: